 In 2014 we sent a second shipment of magnificent dachshunds to our friends "Down Under," to add to their growing collection of dilute colors and our specialty patterns, never before seen in Australian-bred dachshunds.
 Located in southeastern Australia, Sedona Miniatures purchased Almond Joy, or A.J., a remarkable isabella & tan reverse-dapple longhair, a son of Candy & Rambo born 1-4-13.
 A.J. sired some pups for us before he left on his epic journey, of which we kept Caramel, who is also isabella & tan, but not dappled like his father.

 A.J. was just starting to really grow into his full adult coat when he flew away, but you can see he's grown up to be wienderful!

 "Seat-mates" with A.J. on the flight to the other side of the world was Kiowa, his sister from the same litter, but oh, SO very different in her color and markings!
 As you might guess from the outstanding appearance of these two fine dogs, they are card-carrying members of our world-famous Cash Clan - their mother is a daughter of Cash and Apricot Brandy.
 Their father, Rambo, is a son of Smores and Blue, introducing whitened and patchwork dapples, as well as dilute isabella and blue coloring, into the color-palette in our Aussie gene-pool.
 Kiowa, who is a black & tan extreme-whitened mottled dapple, went to another breeder in northeastern Australia and has been making gorgeous puppies for them, too.
-The pups shown below had a piebald father - Kiowa is not, but probably carries the pie gene from her mother, as evidenced by her piebald pups.
+The pups shown below had a piebald father - Kiowa is not a full pie, but carries the pie gene from her mother, as evidenced by her piebald pups.